 What is Dematerialisation?

 Dematerialisation refers to the process of converting physical share certificates into electronic form.
-Once converted, the shares are held in a demat account, maintained by a Depository Participant (DP) linked with NSDL or CDSL India’s two central depositories.
+Switching from demat to physical shares isn’t common, but understanding the reverse process is just as important.
+Once converted, the shares are held in a demat account, maintained by a Depository Participant (DP) linked with NSDL or CDSL, India’s two central depositories.
+The demat of physical shares allows investors to access and trade their holdings electronically without handling paper certificates.
 Converting physical shares into electronic form ensures that your holdings are stored securely and are easily accessible for trading or portfolio management.
+If you still have old paper certificates lying around, it is wise to start the demat of physical shares to protect and simplify your investments.

 Benefits of Converting to Demat Form